 John lectured for the University of Kent from 1992 to 2010, teaching a variety of architectural and social history studies, and has worked on a sessional basis for many other academic institutions.
 He has been a regular tutor at Denman (the national college of the Women’s Institute near Oxford) for over 35 years.
 An enthusiastic and popular approach to his subject ensures that he has a large following of regular students.

-In addition to his contracted lectures John is a popular speaker at meetings of many different groups including NADFAS, the National Trust, and historical societies country-wide.
+In addition to his contracted lectures John is a popular speaker at meetings of many different groups including The Arts Society ( NADFAS), the National Trust, and historical societies country-wide.

 His lecture tours to public Libraries and Colleges in Germany where he speaks on English literature and its links with topographical history are well received.

 - Bedrooms, Banquets and Balls – the history of the English Country House

 - Leave no stone unturned – the lives and burial places of the famous and infamous.

 - Britain with Betjeman – English architecture as seen through the eyes of our Poet Laureate.
 [More…]

 - Kent Churches – an in-depth study of 1500 years of religious heritage.
 [More…]

 - Sussex Churches – a huge variety of ecclesiastical architecture in Downland Country.
 [More…]